sbibers/sbibers/README.md

 - 🛠 Skilled in **C** & **C++**, with solid foundations in **Java**.
 - 💡 Passionate about **Linux systems** and writing **efficient, clean code**.
 - 🔍 Interested in **system programming**, **parallel computing**, and **performance optimization**.
+- 🐳 Experienced with **Docker** for containerization and deployment.

 ---